hectormc-main/Fritter/ROUTES.md

 - EmojiId does not exist

-### 'PUT /api/reactions' - Change reaction to freet
+### 'PUT /api/reactions/:contentId' - Change reaction to content

 **Returns**